ThePyrotechnic/demoinfogo-linux/README.md

 Building demoinfogo
 ------------------

-In order to build demoinfogo on Linux, follow these steps:
+In order to build demoinfogo on Gentoo, follow these steps:

-1. `sudo apt-get install cmake libprotobuf-dev protobuf-compiler libjson-spirit-dev`
+1. `sudo emerge --ask dev-util/cmake dev-libs/protobuf`
 2. `mkdir build`
 3. `cd build`
 4. `cmake ..`
 5. `make`

-Replace step 4 with `cmake .. -DRPATH=ON` to force the generated executable to search for shared libraries in the `libs/` subdirectory first.
+6. Run `./demoinfogo` for help

+The `demoinfogo` executable will be in the `build` directory

 Working with Network Messages